brandtkeller/home-lab/1-Infrastructure/README.md

 This document will outline the plan to establish and update infrastructure.

 ## Cattle-not-Pets (CnP)
 Having a plan for keeping infrastructure from becoming stale.
-Define a process for blue/green and updating underyling virtual machines and cluster as required to stay up-to-date.
+Define a process for blue/green and updating underlying virtual machines and cluster as required to stay up-to-date.

 ### Blue/Green
 What would this look like based on the services provided?